d-a-v/gputainer/README.md

 the root filesystem of the container.

 `PYTHAINER` is not rebuilded everytime, it has to be removed for that.
-This allows to incrementally tune the the build scripts.
+This allows to incrementally tune the build scripts.
 This directory is the python root container for `conda` or `PyPI` and can sometimes take ages to be fully rebuilt.

 When running a container with `./xxxx-runvnc`, the `run-in-container` script is started.

-To manually check the container state after a build and run an xterm instead, here is an example with the `testgl` example:
+To manually check the container state after a build and run an `xterm` instead, here is an example with the `testgl` example:

 - On the gpu server: `./2-runvnc bash`

-  Wait for the `RUN IT` message and copy the vncviewer line
+  Wait for the `RUN IT` message and copy the `vncviewer` line

 - On your local host, paste the command

-- In the opened xterm inside vnc, start another `xterm -geometry 160x60 bash`
+- In the opened xterm inside vnc,
+  - start another `xterm -geometry 160x60 bash`
+  - or try running `icewm` which is also installed, and start a console

-- In the new xterm, type `cat run-in-container` and copy-paste the few lines which activate the python environment (if/generally applicable).
+- In the new console, type `cat run-in-container` and copy-paste the few lines which activate the python environment (if/generally applicable).

-- Play, nothing that
+- Play, noting that:
     - you are not root in the container filesystem (no `apt install` allowed)
     - you can modify the python environment (`pip install`) and this will be persistent but not reproducible until you add the commands in the `user-postinstall` script.